leleliu008/xcpkg/README.md

 *   **HOME**

-    this environment variable already have been set on macOS, if not set or set a empty string, you will receive an error message.
+    This environment variable already have been set on macOS, if not set or set a empty string, you will receive an error message.

 *   **PATH**

-    this environment variable already have been set on macOS, if not set or set a empty string, you will receive an error message.
+    This environment variable already have been set on macOS, if not set or set a empty string, you will receive an error message.

+*   **DEVELOPER_DIR**

+    If this environment variable is set, `xcpkg` will use it as the Xcode developer dir, otherwise, `xcpkg` will run command `xcode-select -p` to determine the Xcode developer dir.

 *   **SSL_CERT_FILE**